renatoathaydes/zig-common-tasks/README.md

 * samples should not be too trivial, but also not complex.
 * must only use Zig's standard library.
+* must be cross-platform (runs at least on Mac, Windows and Linux).
 * preferrably, use tests... `main` also ok if side effects are unavoidable.

 All samples are [unlicensed](https://unlicense.org/) and belong to the public domain!